 How to Calm Down Intense Emotions: Techniques That Work

 When emotions hit a 10 out of 10, telling yourself to calm down is like trying to read a book while someone screams in your ear.
 It does not work because your brain's reasoning center literally goes offline during intense emotional states.
 Research shows the amygdala can override your prefrontal cortex in just 12 milliseconds, making logical thinking impossible.
 But here is what does work: body-based techniques that bypass your thinking brain entirely.
-Box breathing reduces cortisol by 32% within minutes.
-The 5-4-3-2-1 grounding method has been shown to reduce anxiety scores by 36 points in controlled trials.
+Slow, paced breathing like box breathing lowers cortisol and calms your heart rate (Fincham et al., 2023), and grounding methods like 5-4-3-2-1 have been shown to reduce anxiety in controlled trials.
 The key is working with your nervous system, not against it.
 Sound familiar?
 That moment when you know you should calm down but your body simply will not cooperate.

 Try Our Interactive Feelings Wheel